mecparts/RetroWiFiModem/README.md

 ```
    Serial.print("Hello world!\n");
    yield();
-   Serial.print"How are you today?\n");
+   Serial.print("How are you today?\n");
    yield();
 ```
 It didn't take long to figure out what was going on; The print() call was blocking, and at lower baud rates, even printing a few relatively short strings was enough to cause the watchdog to bark and cause a reset.
-So the repeatative yield() calls were an attempt to feed the watchdog often enough to keep it from barking.
+So the repetitive yield() calls were an attempt to feed the watchdog often enough to keep it from barking.

 What does this have to do with RTS/CTS handshaking?
 Simply put,